 Enforcement of source of income discrimination ordinances is most often based on complaints and proactive testing.
 Complaint based enforcement will be initiated by a resident believing they have experienced SOID to the City, such as by calling 311, the Office of Equity or NHSD's Fair Housing Division.
-Many cities including Dallas also employ testing through a partnership with a local fair housing non-profit agency.
-In testing, a tester poses as a voucher holder seeking a unit and asks the property management team if vouchers are accepted.
-This may require a contract with a local agency experienced in testing, such as the Fair Housing Council of Greater San Antonio.
 Enforcement mechanisms will begin with required trainings, or non-financial penalties for first-time offenses and could graduate to financial penalties up to reclaiming awarded dollars for continued non- compliance.